-I am a working lady and sometimes stay in office till late night due to some workload hence, used to keep in the office till 9 PM.
-I have been working in a private firm so bound to follow the instructions of my boss.
-One of our colleagues is very irritating such as interfering in my work without my desire.
+I am a working lady and sometimes stay in office till late night due to some workload hence, used to stay in the office till 9 PM.
+I have been working in a private form so bound to follow the instructions of my boss.
+In fact, one of our colleague is very irritating such as interfering in my work without my desire.

-Yesterday, he touched my private parts to show that it happened accidentally.
-Since he had bad intention, therefore, one day he falsely said that my boss called me in his office.
-At the same time, he followed me and locked the door from inside forthwith.
-I entered the office.
+Yesterday, he touched my private parts so as to show that it happened accidentally.
+Since he had the bad intention, therefore, one day he falsely said that my boss called me in his office.
+At the same time he followed me and locked the door from inside forthwith I entered the office.
 Unfortunately, there was no other staff except the peon.
-I strongly opposed his act; after that, he went out of the office.
+I strongly opposed his act thereafter he went out of the office.

 The supreme court in Vishaka v.
 State of Rajasthan [(1997) 6 SCC 241] tried to define acts of sexual harassment as:

-All the ingredients of section 354-A are found in your case so you may initiate criminal proceeding as soon as possible.
+Section 354-A is applicable in a situation where accused committed a series of same acts so as to advance sexual overture [(2017) 237 DLT 271].
+All the ingredients of Section 354-A are fulfilled in your case so you may initiate criminal proceeding as soon as possible.